-As in previous years GO claimed for two types of social tariffs which were provided free of charge during 2019, namely the free Telecare service and the free line rental service.
-During the Calculation Accuracy Phase, a request for clarifications was sent to GO on the number of subscribers included in the calculation of the free Telecare service and the free line rental service.
+A request for clarifications was also sent to GO on the number of subscribers included in the calculation of the free Telecare service (Standard Telecare and Telecare Plus) and the free line rental service.
 Following these clarifications, GO confirmed that it had erroneously included subscribers that were migrated to a bundled product and therefore the number of subscribers benefiting from free line rental service was adjusted accordingly.
-GO also revised the monthly rate for the standard line rental since an increase in the fixed line rental was to be taken into account as from June 2019, rather than from January 2019.
-These adjustments led to a decrease in the social tariff component to €350,382.
+This adjustment led to a decrease in the social tariffs component to \in 171,416.

-Furthermore, the Ministry for Health and Active Ageing, which is responsible for social tariffs, verified the number of beneficiaries, and adjustments were made to reflect the eligible subscribers for free Telecare service and free line rental service during 2019.
-These amounted to 1,360 and 1,942 respectively.
-After taking into consideration these levels of beneficiaries, the net cost for the social tariff component decreased further.
+Furthermore, the Ministry for Health and Active Ageing, which is responsible for social tariffs, verified the number of beneficiaries eligible for the free Telecare service (Standard Telecare and Telecare Plus) and free line rental service during 2020.
+The eligible social tariffs beneficiaries in 2020 were 1,742 free Telecare service users (305 Standard Telecare users; 1,437 Telecare Plus users) and 900 free line rental users.

-Following the completion of the Calculation Accuracy Phase, it was concluded that the social tariffs USO component based on the current net cost scenario results in a net cost of €34,762 for specific measures to disabled end-users, and of €185,033 for reduced tariff options, totalling to a net cost of €219,795.
+Consequently, it was concluded that the social tariffs USO component based on the current net cost scenario results in a net cost of \in 66,253 for specific measures to disabled end-users, and of \in 105,163 for reduced tariff options, totalling to a net cost of \in 171,416.
 More information on this USO component is available in Annex 1 of this document.